alesiancyber/rust-whois/README.md

 ## Overview

 - **RDAP-first** with automatic WHOIS fallback for universal coverage
-- **Dynamic TLD discovery** from live IANA data (RDAP bootstrap + root WHOIS referrals) with a self-healing runtime cache - no hardcoded server lists to go stale
+- **Dynamic TLD discovery** from live IANA data (RDAP bootstrap + root WHOIS referrals), refreshed daily with a self-healing runtime cache - no hardcoded server lists to go stale
 - **Domain and IP address lookups** (IPv4 and IPv6)
-- **Intelligent caching** with configurable TTL (avoids rate limiting)
+- **Lookup outcome classification**: every response reports `found`, `not_found`, or `rate_limited` - no more parsing raw text to tell a record from an NXDOMAIN or a throttle banner
+- **Rate-limit-aware caching**: found records cache for the full TTL, NXDOMAIN gets a short negative TTL, and upstream throttle responses are never cached
+- **Shared Redis cache tier** (optional `redis-cache` feature): a fleet of instances presents one cache to upstream registries, so query volume stays flat as you scale out
 - **Calculated fields** for threat detection: `created_ago`, `updated_ago`, `expires_in`
 - **Dual-use**: Import as a Rust library or run as an HTTP API